agraef/gpmotion/README.md

 The patches take OSC (not gamepad) input in the format provided by [joyosc](https://github.com/danomatika/joyosc), so you need to have that installed as well (run it as `joyosc -s` so that it reports the sensor data).
 Alternatively, you can also use [TouchOSC](https://hexler.net/touchosc) with the provided joyosc.tosc template.

+Moreover, the gpmotion-help.pd patch requires a device that generates *both* acceleration and gyroscope (angular motion) data.
+Most PlayStation- and Switch-compatible gamepads will provide this, but some may need to be switched into a special mode to enable this (the user guide that comes with your controller should tell you how to do this).
+Some mobile devices may provide acceleration but no angular motion data; these will *not* work with the patch.
+When in doubt, use the controller-test.pd patch to check the raw sensor data of the device.
+If the `accel` or `gyro` data shows nothing but zero values then that device won't be suitable to be used with the gpmotion-help.pd patch.

 More information can be found in the gyroscope.pdf document contained in the package.